klickyfan/new-project-template/CONTRIBUTING.md

 - [Suggest a feature](#suggest-a-feature)
 - [Alter/add code](#alter/add-code)

-Below are a few guidelines we would like you to follow.
+Below are a few guidelines we'd like you to follow.
 If you need help, please reach out to us by opening an issue.

 ## Report a bug